codewithme-sania/job-resume-tracker-python/README.md

 This project was created as part of my journey to strengthen my Python programming and problem-solving skills through practical projects.

 If you find this project useful, consider giving the repository a ⭐.
+- 🗄️ SQLite/MySQL database integration
+- 🖥️ GUI using Tkinter
+- 🌐 Web version using Flask or Django